DavidDarlington/InstagramScraper/README.md

 --latest            Scrape only new media since the last scrape.
 Uses the last modified
                     time of the latest media item in the destination directory to compare.

+--latest-stamps     Specify a file to save the timestamps of latest media scraped by user.
+                    This works similarly to `--latest` except the file specified by `--latest-stamps` will store the last modified time instead of using timestamps of media items in the destination directory.
+                    This allows the destination directories to be emptied whilst still maintaining history.

 --quiet       -q    Be quiet while scraping.

 --maximum     -m    Maximum number of items to scrape.